ReDI-School/intermediate-java/project/index.md

 - Hard: Mix in songs from similar artists

-**Note: An important part of this task will be reading the Instagram API documentation and understanding how to interact with it.**
+**Note: An important part of this task will be reading the Spotify API documentation and understanding how to interact with it.**

 ### Image Analysis